tastyware/tastytrade/.github/CONTRIBUTING.md

 1. Fork the repository to your personal Github account and make your proposed changes.
 2. Export your username, password, and account number to the following environment variables: `TT_USERNAME`, `TT_PASSWORD`, and `TT_ACCOUNT`.
 3. Make sure you have at least one share of long $F in your account, which will be used to place the OCO complex order (nothing will fill).
-4. Run `make venv` to create the virtual environment, then `make test` to run the tests locally.
+4. Run `make install` to create the virtual environment, then `make lint` and `make test` to run the tests locally.